easy-system/es-http/docs/ServerRequest.md

 Introduction
 ============
-The `Es\Http\ServerRequest` represents the incoming server-side HTTP request.
+The class `Es\Http\ServerRequest` represents the incoming server-side HTTP request.
-It implements the 'Psr\Http\Message\ServerRequestInterface' interface.
+It implements the `Psr\Http\Message\ServerRequestInterface` interface.

 The class `Es\Http\ServerRequest` provides additional methods that are not defined at this time in the `Psr\Http\Message\ServerRequestInterface` interface: